If you’re an avid traveler, the card_name may be a great addition to your wallet.

 - Balance Transfer Fee: 3% if at a promotional APR, no fee if at regular APR

-- Cash Advance Fee: 3% of amount advanced with a $10 minimum
+- Cash Advance Fee: 3% of amount advance, but not less than $3

 - Late Payment Fee: Up to $40

 Venture Rewards vs. Citi Premier® Card: Which is Better for Travel?

 If you’re considering a general travel rewards credit card that carries an annual fee, there’s a good chance that you’re comparing the Venture Rewards card to the Citi Premier Card.